papaver/nkbase/README.txt

 Checking out the Source

+    You can checkout the source using git from github.
+Refer to http://help.github.com/ for details in checking out git repositories and using github in general.

     The code is organized into two branches: "dev" and "master".
 The master branch is our release branch and is always stable.
 The development branch contains incremental feature development from NektarFX as well as external